 An interactive or media element has been excluded from this version of the text.
-You can view it online here: https://opentextbc.ca/introductorybusinessstatistics/?p=96 have \underline{t} -scores that are close to zero.
-The t-distribution is symmetric, because half of the samples will have \underline{x} 's greater than μ , and half less.
+You can view it online here: https://opentextbc.ca/introductorybusinessstatistics/?p=96 have t-scores that are close to zero.
+The t-distribution is symmetric, because half of the samples will have x's greater than μ , and half less.
 As you can see from the table, if there are 10 df, only .005 of the samples taken from a normal population will have a t-score greater than +3.17.
 Because the distribution is symmetric, .005 also have a t-score less than -3.17.
-Ninety-nine per cent of samples will have a t-score between ± 3.17 .
+Ninety-nine per cent of samples will have a t-score between ±3.17.
 Like the example in Figure 5.1, most t-tables have a picture showing what is in the body of the table.
 In Figure 5.1, the shaded area is in the right tail, the body of the table shows the t-score that leaves the α in the right tail.
 This t-table also lists the two-tail α above the one-tail where p = .xx.
-For 5 df, there is a .05 probability that a sample will have a t-score greater than 2.02, and a .10 probability that a sample will have a t-score either > +2.02 or < -2.02.
+For 5 df, there is a .05 probability that a sample will have a t-score greater than 2.02, and a .10 probability that a sample will have a t-score greater than 2.02, and a .10 probability that a sample will have a t-score greater than 2.02.